prince-deriv/dtools-production/README.md

 1. Open `assets/scripts/popup.js`,`assets/scripts/content.js`,`assets/scripts/popup.js` and change `env` variable to `local`

 Then load the extension package to google chrome after the change.

+## Deployment

+1. Add changes to files
+2. Commit your changes
+3. Deploy using `npm run deploy` command